Agenda

 Building Brand Loyalty and Cultural Relevance in the Chinese Consumer Market

-This session is sponsored by TONG Global.
+This session was sponsored by TONG Global.

 As China resets its economic priorities in 2025, consumption will remain key for the country’s sustainable economic growth.
 Chinese consumers will continue to underpin growth strategies for UK and Chinese companies alike.
 In this session we explore the space for brand collaborations between UK and Chinese brands and look at key trends that will define the market.